CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Simulation-error-Cannot-cast-from-source-type-to-destination-type.md

+# Simulation error Cannot cast from source type to destination type

 > Article verified: August 2019

 ## Symptom

-An error on screen or in [log file](Share-your-Cities-Skylines-log-file.):
+An error on screen or in [log file](Share-your-Cities-Skylines-log-file.md):

 * `Simulation error: Cannot cast from source type to destination type`